g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 The interesting part is that Swift the human built the machine and controls it in some detail.
 A _self_-manufactured pop star: she is deeply invested in making the machine seem like her and in feeding it people (fans, co-writers, boyfriends, enemies, bloggers).
 The project is reflexive: it makes songs about its own controversies, songs which lead to even more fame, fame which automatically produces more controversies.
 Call the machine _TS_.

-TS performs characters (<a href="{{c}}">Cinderella</a>, say) and at the same time pretends to deeply express Swift the woman.
+TS presents itself as Swift.
+It performs characters (<a href="{{c}}">Cinderella</a>, <a href="{{hark}}">Rebekah Harkness</a>) and at the same time pretends to deeply express Swift the woman.
 She performed innocence (and a twang) for Nashville and now performs demisexuality (and FKA-sighing) for the glossies, BPD (and drawling) for the extremely online, and a persecution complex (and diphthongs) for everyone. <a href="#fn:1" id="fnref:1">1</a>

 That's half of it; the other half is the mediocrity of the output and your incredible overestimation of it.
 (Bowie pulled off a cheaper version of the TS trick 50 years ago and I love him for it because his songs are, _at the very least_, interesting and aimed at more than pleasing me.)
-TS songs are moderately catchy, recently moderately perverse, and expertly ape The Current Thing (Faith Hill / Kelly Clarkson / Jenny Lewis / Lady Gaga / Kesha / Lana del Rey / Lorde / FKA Twigs / whoever it is now).
+TS songs are moderately catchy, recently moderately perverse, and expertly ape The Current Thing (Shania Twain / Faith Hill / Kelly Clarkson / Jenny Lewis / Lady Gaga / Kesha / Lana del Rey / Lorde / FKA Twigs / whoever it is now).
 But TS is noticeably flatter than any of these. <a href="#fn:3" id="fnref:3">3</a>

 Why does the music's reception matter if the music doesn't matter?
 Well, I dislike things that pretend to be deep when they're not.
 Things which pretend to be personal are on tricky aesthetic ground.
 It is not fine for entertainment to stand in place of art.
 We used to be iffy about parasocial relationships, corporate machines, being played.

 I realise now that Swift _is_ a kind of artist – but the art is not music, it's marketing.
 Empire-building.
 Really ingenious <a href="https://www.theringer.com/2016/7/12/16039240/when-did-you-first-realize-taylor-swift-was-lying-to-you-bb5a00a32b65">image management</a>, audience relationship management, and hiring.
-She weathered <a href="{{prob}}">culture war</a> struggle sessions completely fine; people have repeatedly <a href="{{sady}}">pronounced</a> her demise, and yet here she is.
-I'm impressed at the wrong thing. <!-- These feats require intelligence, perception, and cold blood.
+She weathered <a href="{{prob}}">culture war</a> struggle sessions completely fine; people have repeatedly <a href="{{sady}}">announced</a> her demise - and yet here she is.
+I'm impressed, at the wrong thing. <!-- These feats require intelligence, perception, and cold blood.
 So the music is uninteresting but the phenomenon isn't. --> Three different industry roles run together in Swift:

 * the Impresario (Tin Pan Alley / Brill / Music Row / Colonel Parker / A&R execs)
 * the Manufactured Popstar (Kylie / Britney / Katy Perry / Selena / Ariana)